storj/storj/docs/design/repair-with-hashes.md

 Using only the minimum number of pieces means that Reed-Solomon does not act as a check during repair.
 Hence hashing is used instead.
 While and uplink could potentially send signed bogus data to a storage node, the storage node would not be penalized by these actions.
 This requires that Audit implements a similar piece hash check instead of relying solely on Reed-Solomon encoding.

+The size of all piece hashes downloaded should be roughly equal to a segment size : 64mB.
+It seems preferable to keep this in memory over dealing with persistance to disk.

 ## Implementation

 1. Add an optional `PieceHash` and `OrderLimit` fields to the `PieceDownloadResponse` protocol buffer for returning hashes.